-Stainless steel is arguably the most versatile material for kitchen equipment, from pans to utensils to appliances.
+Stainless steel is arguably the most versatile material for kitchen equipment, from pans to utensils to appliances to countertops.
 It's extremely durable, highly corrosion-resistant, and virtually heatproof.
-But that doesn't means it's bulletproof.
+But that doesn't mean it's bulletproof.
 Stainless steel can be damaged by abrasive pads, the wrong kinds of cleaners, and even ordinary things like water and salt.
 Despite its name and reputation, stainless steel can both stain and rust.

 Following a few basic "dont's" will help keep your stainless steel kitchenware out of trouble.